stuartduff/wc-external-product-new-tab/README.md

 # WooCommerce External Product New Tab

-This extension will will open all [WooCommerce](https://wordpress.org/plugins/woocommerce/) external / affiliate product Buy Now links in a new browser tab.
+This plugin sets all external / affiliate product buy now links on a [WooCommerce](https://wordpress.org/plugins/woocommerce/) site to open in a new web browser tab.

 ## Installation